Centenary Doubles 2018

 The women’s side was even more closely contested.
 Carolyn Waters was eventually the clear winner but Sheona Howlett, June Fallow, Alison Legg, Dorothy McDonald and Maria Flewitt were all in contention and in the end a tie-break match was needed as a result of which Maria went through to the final.

-Accordingly the final was a match between Peter and Maria against Paul and Carolyn, which was won, again after a tie-break, by Peter and Maria.
+Accordingly the final was a match between Peter and Maria against Paul and Carolyn, which was won, again after a tie-break, by Paul and Carolyn.